Searching for Dark Pions with the MoEDAL-MAPP Detector at the LHC: Introduction

 MoEDAL's physics program also extends to the search for minimally ionizing particles and long-lived neutral particles.
 This aspect of the physics program utilizes the MAPP detector, which is specifically designed to detect such particles.
 The phase-1 MAPP detector (MAPP-1) is currently being installed in the UA83 gallery adjacent to the MoEDAL/LHCb region at Interaction Point~8 (IP8).

 The remainder of this paper is organized as follows.
 Section~\ref{Section:MAPP} provides a detailed overview of the MAPP-1 detector.
-Section~\ref{Section:Model} introduces and motivates the model used in this study.
-Section~\ref{Section:Results}, we will describes our simulations and presents the results for the processes considered.
+Section~\ref{Section:Model} introduces and further motivates the model used in this study.
+Section~\ref{Section:Results} describes our simulations and presents the results for the processes considered.
 Finally, Section~\ref{Section:Conclusions} offers concluding remarks.